ricardovvargas/3w_dataset/README.md

 **Disclaimer: this repository is a WIP (work in progress).**

-This is the first realistic and public dataset with rare undesirable real events in oil wells as far as the authors of this work know.
-It can be used in development of several kinds of techniques and methods for different tasks associated with undesirable events in oil and gas wells.
+To the best of its authors' knowledge, this is the first realistic and public dataset with rare undesirable real events in oil wells that can be readily used as a benchmark dataset for development of machine learning techniques related to inherent difficulties of actual data.

 For more information about the theory behind this dataset, refer to the paper **A Realistic and Public Dataset with Rare Undesirable Real Events in Oil Wells** published in the **Journal of Petroleum Science and Engineering**.
+Specific challenges (benchmarks) that practitioners and researchers can use together with the 3W dataset are defined and proposed in this paper.

 # Preamble